Carotid artery disease

 - Have already had a TIA or small stroke, you are at high risk for a permanent stroke

-We offer minimally invasive and traditional treatment options for carotid artery disease.
-Our team includes specialists from vascular and endovascular surgery, cardiology, interventional cardiology, neurosurgery, neuroradiology and interventional imaging working together using the most advanced medical technologies available.
-Our specialty team is committed to providing leading-edge treatment methods to reopen your blocked carotid arteries, including:
+Minimally invasive and traditional treatment options are available for carotid artery disease.
+Specialists from vascular and endovascular surgery, cardiology, interventional cardiology, neurosurgery, neuroradiology and interventional imaging work together using the most advanced medical technologies available.
+Treatments include:

 - Angioplasty and stenting – In this minimally invasive procedure, a surgeon guides a balloon-tipped tube (catheter) through arteries until it reaches the area in the carotid artery that is blocked with plaque.
 The surgeon inflates the balloon, which compresses the plaque and widens the artery.
 A stent (a small metal-mesh tube) is then inserted through the catheter to prop open the carotid artery.

 - Carotid endarterectomy – A surgeon creates a small incision in the carotid artery and strips the carotid artery of the plaque causing the blockage or narrowing.

 - Intracranial stenting – A neurointerventionalist places a stent in a narrowed artery in your brain to help increase blood flow.
 In a procedure similar to angioplasty, a tiny balloon is inserted through a catheter into the brain and inflated to widen the narrowed artery, then a stent is placed in the brain to hold open the artery.